Background

 How to determine objectives for capability development: 3 easy steps

 An organization deploys capabilities to execute its activities.
 Some of these capabilities are critical to survive and thrive.
-You can determine objectives in three easy steps to steer the development of critical capabilities in your organization.
+In three easy steps, you can determine objectives to steer the development of critical capabilities in your organization.

 How to determine objectives for capability development.